yasirkula/UnityNativeShare/Plugins/NativeShare/README.txt

 There are two ways to set up the plugin on iOS:

 a.
 Automated Setup for iOS
-- change the value of PHOTO_LIBRARY_USAGE_DESCRIPTION in Plugins/NativeShare/Editor/NSPostProcessBuild.cs (optional)
+- (optional) change the value of 'Photo Library Usage Description' at 'Project Settings/yasirkula/Native Share'

 b.
 Manual Setup for iOS
-- set the value of ENABLED to false in NSPostProcessBuild.cs
+- set the value of 'Automated Setup' to false at 'Project Settings/yasirkula/Native Share'
 - build your project
 - enter a Photo Library Usage Description to Info.plist in Xcode (in case user decides to save the shared media to Photos)
 - also enter a Photo Library Additions Usage Description to Info.plist in Xcode, if exists